Ubiquitous Acoustic Sensing on Commodity IoT Devices: A Survey: Acoustic Sensing Applications

 \subsubsection{Localization}

-Localization is the key enabler for Location Based Service (LBS).
-Though there is tremendous research on indoor localization, they either use expensive dedicated infrastructures~\cite{Tagoram,WiTrack,ArrayTrack} or rely on cumbersome device-dependent kernel modification~\cite{Chronous,Ubicare,SpotFi}, prohibiting their practical deployment.
-Decades of efforts have been made yet indoor localization services are still not widely available.
-Among existing cutting-edge indoor localization approaches, acoustic-based systems attract much interest in the community since they can achieve sub-meter level localization accuracy with relatively low infrastructure cost and deployment efforts.
-Existing work on acoustic-enabled localization solutions can be classified into two categories, namely, \emph{infrastructure-based} and \emph{infrastructure-free}.
+Localization is a key enabler for Location Based Service (LBS).
+Despite tremendous research efforts on indoor localization, many existing solutions either require expensive dedicated infrastructures~\cite{ArrayTrack,WiTrack,iLocScan} or rely on cumbersome device-dependent kernel hacking~\cite{Chronous,Ubicare,SpotFi,M3}, prohibiting their practical deployment.
+Among existing cutting-edge indoor localization approaches, acoustic-based systems attract much interests since they can achieve sub-meter level localization accuracy with relatively low infrastructure costs and deployment efforts.
+The underlying techniques for these localization systems are the timing measurement methods discussed in Section~\ref{sec:basic timing measurements} and the major challenge is \textit{\textbf{Challenge}}-\ref{clg:robust onset detection}.
+The evaluation metric for localization systems is RMS error.
+In this section, we present existing works on acoustic-enabled localization solutions in two categories, namely, \emph{infrastructure-based} and \emph{infrastructure-free}.
+A comparison of related work is summarized in TABLE~\ref{table:localization comparison}.

-Infrastructure-based schemes often deploy low-cost and power-efficient distributed acoustic anchors in the place-of-interest.
-The coordinates of these anchors are measured in advance.
-Apart from acoustic sensors, each anchor may have a wireless connection with a remote server.
-The remote server synchronizes or schedules the anchors in transmitting modulated signals.
-When these signals are detected by either a target or other anchors, the associated timestamps (time-of-arrival or time-difference-of-arrival) are reported to the sever.
-Finally, the location of a target is obtained.
-In contrast, infrastructure-free systems require no extra hardware but usually sacrifice localization accuracy.
-A comparison of acoustic-enabled indoor localization systems is summarized in Table~\ref{table:localization comparison}.
+\textbf{Infrastructure-based} schemes typically deploy low-cost and power-efficient distributed acoustic anchors in target areas.
+The locations of these anchors are determined in advance.
+Apart from acoustic transceivers, each anchor may be equipped with wireless modules to communicate among themselves or with a remote server.
+The remote server can coordinate the transmission schedule among the anchors either in synchronous or asynchronous manner.
+When the transmitted acoustic signals are detected by either a target or other anchors, the associated timestamps (ToA or TDoA) are obtained.
+Finally, the location of a target is determined using trialeration or more sophisticated optimization methods.
+In the subsequent discussion, we first review synchronous schemes, and then asynchronous approaches.